bghojogh/bghojogh.github.io/index.md

 Welcome to my homepage!
 I am Benyamin Ghojogh, an engineer, researcher, and scientist in the field of machine learning.

-My textbook "Elements of Dimensionality Reduction and Manifold Learning" is available at:
+My textbook "Elements of Dimensionality Reduction and Manifold Learning", published by Springer, is available at:
 - [Amazon](https://www.amazon.com/Elements-Dimensionality-Reduction-Manifold-Learning/dp/3031106016/)
 - [Google books](https://www.google.ca/books/edition/Elements_of_Dimensionality_Reduction_and/nyM5zwEACAAJ?hl=en&kptab=overview)